- Voice

 1941

-On its own, the instrument sounds a little pallid, but several mandolins (and especially with bass made by the guitars) form an ensemble that, if well written, would produce good results.
-US$0,00
+On its own, the instrument sounds a little pallid, but several mandolins (and especially with bass made by the guitars) form an ensemble that, if well written, would produce good results. $0,00

 PDF - 1 page